The Raiders are proud to be associated with the following community organisations.

 In 2015, the Canberra Raiders joined the S2W Program and have developed a number of programs since then, including the opportunity for local Indigenous youth to partake in referee training courses and sporting leadership programs.

-This program continues to grow throughout the ACT and surrounding region and the Canberra Raiders are committed to
+This program continues to grow throughout the ACT and surrounding region and the Canberra Raiders are committed to participants to ensure a smooth transition to life after school.

 Black Dog Institute